 - Extreme weather conditions and icy roads make driving more difficult - by following Government advice you can help to make your journey safer and reduce delays for everyone.

 - Refer to our winter service pages for information on snow gritting routes and our West Sussex Highways Twitter feed for daily decisions about gritting.

 - See the winter driving advice from the RAC.

 - Put on as many layers of clothing as possible - multiple layers are better at keeping you insulated than a couple of thick layers.

 - Stay in the car and do not leave it to search for assistance unless help is visible within 100 yards - you could become disoriented and lost in drifting snow.

 - Display a 'trouble' sign by hanging a brightly coloured cloth on the radio antenna and raising the bonnet.

-- Run the engine for about 10 minutes each hour to run the heater and keep warm and turn on the car's light.
+- Run the engine for about 10 minutes each hour so you can use the heater and turn on the car's light.

 - Beware of carbon monoxide poisoning by keeping the exhaust pipe clear of snow and opening a downwind window slightly for ventilation.